 GIS Map Gallery

 Below are maps from the Missouri Department of Natural Resources, State Historic Preservation Office (SHPO) online Geographic Information System (GIS) map gallery.
-Click on a map to invoke the interactive map viewer and query tool.
-Click on the links below each thumbnail image for additional information about the sites located on the maps.
+Click on a map or a bold map title to invoke the interactive map viewer.

 The SHPO makes no warranty as to the accuracy or completeness of the data.
 The methods and data sources used to compile the maps vary.
 Those doing Section 106 projects in Missouri should be advised that use of SHPO Web-based GIS applications does not constitute a full background search.
 The gallery will be updated as significant additions and changes to the underlying data occur.
-For more information about an historic property, contact the National Register Coordinator at (573) 751-7800 or via email; for more information about a GIS map, contact the Cultural Resources Inventory Coordinator at (573) 751-7861 or via email.
+For more information about an historic property, contact the Historic Survey and Registration section at (573) 522-2473 or via email; for more information about a GIS map, contact the Cultural Resources Inventory at (573) 751-4589 or via email.

-Click on the map titles or the Missouri maps below to invoke the interactive map viewer and query tool for more information.
+Click on the map titles or the Missouri maps below to invoke the interactive map viewer.

-This map shows all current national registered historic sites within the state.
+This map shows all current national registered historic sites, national register historic districts, and certified local districts within the state.

-In addition to the information provided in these interactive map viewers, our website also contains more specific information about many of our surveys.
+In addition to the information provided in our website also contains more specific information about many of our surveys.